mulekick/CodeSignal/README.md

 1. All the arcade mode solutions are correct and have passed all visible and hidden tests
 2. All the user submitted challenges solutions are correct and scored 300/300
 3. All the company bots challenges solutions are correct and all scored 300/300 except Codefights round 3 and Kikbot round 1 (which have nevertheless beaten the bots)
+4. All the solutions are written with respect to the challenge's core technical matter (for instance, solutions to bitwise-related challenges are written using bitwise operations, not string conversion and array manipulation)

 ## My Codefights profile :